Attendance & Punctuality

 When can children be absent from school?

-- has an unavoidable medical or dental appointment.
+- When they have an unavoidable medical or dental appointment.

 - is taking part in a religious event.

-- has an exceptional family circumstance, e.g. wedding or a funeral
+- If they have an exceptional family circumstance, e.g. wedding or a funeral